hodgiers/objectchecker/README.md

 From within the docker container run:
 	python3 grabandparse.py
 ```
-# checkaddressobject.py vs checkobjectgroup.py
+# check_address_object.py.py vs check_object_address_group.py.py
 ```
 The names should be self explanatory:

-Pay attention to the example csv's. checkaddressobject.py should be formaated in the way shared_objects.csv is. checkobjectgroup.py should be formatted in the same way address_groups.csv is.
+Pay attention to the example csv's. check_address_object.py.py should be formatted in the way address_objects.csv is.

+check_object_address_group.py.py should be formatted in the same way address_groups.csv is.

 ```